Frequently Asked Questions

 The IBA defines a Martini as a 6:1 gin:dry vermouth ratio.
 However, we think that's too restrictive.

 Instead, we define a Martini as a drink as 'a predominantly white spirit-forward cocktail mixed with aromatised wine'.
-What this means is it needs to have an unaged spirit (usually gin, but vodka, tequila can also work) and mixed with any fortified or aromatised wine (usually vermouth, but sherry, port and other wines like Marsala can also work).
+In other words, 51% or more of a cocktail must be made of white spirit and vermouth.
+The only aged spirit we also consider 'allowed' is aged gin (otherwise it's a Manhattan).
+But we consider any white spirit (usually gin, but vodka, tequila and even blanche Armagnac can also work) and mixed with any fortified or aromatised wine (usually vermouth, but sherry, port and other wines like Marsala can also work).

 Other ingredients like liqueurs and small amounts of other spirits (Maraschino, Curacao, Bénédictine, bitters, Absinthe, Peated Scotch etc) can also be added to a Real Martini, and so long as the drink is essentially a white spirit and aromatised wine, we think it's basically a variation of a Martini, and therefore a Real Martini.